 Unlike siphon jet toilets, these units are designed to minimize water waste.
 Most units feature a dual-flush design, which gives you the choice of either 0.8 or 1.6 gallons per flush.
 This ensures you don’t have to empty the whole tank for liquid waste.

-Siphonic Jet vs. Gravity-Fed Toilets: Pros and Cons
+Match Up – Siphonic Jet vs. Gravity-Fed

 Gravity-fed models are almost impossible to clog and do save water.
 These toilets are also more compact and lightweight compared to siphonic jet units, which makes them ideal for smaller bathrooms.
-But, they are not so great at preventing odors and can also surprise you with unsightly waste streaks in the bowl.
+However, they are not so great at preventing odors and can also surprise you with unsightly waste streaks in the bowl.